Yumingg/academic_homepage/content/home/projects.md

 ---
 As a long-term believer of cryptocurrency, I actively invest in crypto venture projects with nontrivial technical contributions in decentralization, no matter in bull/bear cycle.

-Some of my recent interests are as follows.
+Some of my recent interests (not limit to) are as follows.

 1. New applications in zero-knowledge proof.
 2. Novel proof mechanism.